ssssy1000/DMSDroid/README.md

 # SesDroid
-The automated test approach for Android apps
+The automated test tool for Android apps